 What Is Intuition?

 So what exactly is intuition?
-Intuition (from my perspective) is our higher guidance made up of our higher self, angels, spirit guides and the Universe itself.
+Intuition (from my perspective) is our higher guidance made up of our higher self, guides and the Universe itself.
 When we incarnated onto this physical Earth it could be said that we had a plan in mind.

 This includes the energy we wish to bring to this Earth with our work, the message we wish to spread with our actions, and the people we want to cross paths with.
 When we follow our intuition our life becomes a conscious co-creation between our higher selves and the Universe.